anki-code/anki-code/README.md

 * Leave repeatable examples instead of dumb descriptions to allow people reuse your work.
 * Treat code as a product that anybody can extend by additional functionality.
+* Ugly code that committed is better than great code in the imagination.

 ### ❤️ Sponsorship